ramankhurana/MonoH/MonoHbb/README.md

   - The first step is to skim the DelPanj samples into flat trees.
   - This can be done using SkimTree.py
   - change the content of "MZp1700Ma0300.txt" or make a new text file which will have the path to the rootfiles which you want to skim.
-  - change the outfilename= '' as per your need,
+  - change the outfilename=  as per your need,
-  - You can run the code using python SkimTree.py
+  - You can run the code using "python SkimTree.py"
   - Once you have the code running locally, you can submit the batch jobs on lxplus or TIFR.

 # Step 2: Signal Regions Selection